deconf/Analytics-Insights/readme.txt

 - removed debugging log file
 - permissions fix for WPMU
 - URI fix for frontend filters (top pages and top searches)
-- exclude frontend stats in preview mode
+- exclude google analytics reports in preview mode
 - updated download filters
 - by default administrators are not excluded from tracking
 - bugfix for refresh_profiles() method